Menu

 The thyroid gland usually enlarges with pregnancy, but not to a noticeable amount.

-What If I Know I have Hypothyroidism Already but Am Now Pregnant?
+What If I had Hypothyroidism Already but Am Now Pregnant?

 According to the Endocrine Society’s 2007 Clinical Guidelines for the Management of Thyroid Dysfunction during Pregnancy and Postpartum, thyroid medication usually needs to be increased in dosage, by 4-6 week gestation and may well require a 30-50% increase in dosage.

-However, during my pregnancy with hypothyroidism and Hashimoto’s, I didn’t require a dosage increase until the third trimester, so every woman’s needs can differ.
+However, during my first pregnancy with hypothyroidism and Hashimoto’s, I didn’t require a thyroid medication dosage increase until the third trimester.
+Comparatively, I needed a dosage adjustment every month until I was 5 months in with my second child!
+So every pregnancy can differ.

 If you’re ‘subclinical’ or ‘borderline’ hypothyroid, your doctor may wish to start you on thyroid medication or increase it so that you’re well within range to reduce risk of miscarriage.
 The risk of miscarriage is higher in women with subclinical hypothyroidism, compared to women with normal thyroid function (euthyroidism).
 [4]